cloudops/cloudops-accp-kb/en/basic-concepts/main-cloudmc-entities.md

 ---
-title: "Main CloudMC entities"
+title: "Main platform entities"
 slug: main-cloudmc-entities
 ---

-CloudMC has a powerful user and resource model, providing multi-tenant enterprise-level features for connecting a variety of different services.
-The following is a list of the main entities that provide functionality and security in CloudMC.
+ACCP has a powerful user and resource model, providing multi-tenant enterprise-level features for connecting a variety of different services.
+The following is a list of the main entities that provide functionality and security in ACCP.

-### CloudMC entities
+### ACCP entities

 - **Organization:** A grouping of related end-users and resources.
 An organization may contain sub-organizations.